aerospike/aerospike-vector/prism-image-search/README.md

 > If you did not use a virtualenv when installing dependencies `waitress-serve` will
 > likely not be in your path.

+> [!IMPORTANT]
+> If Aerospike Vector Search is not running on port 5555 change the command below to match your deployment.

 ```shell
 AVS_PORT=5555 waitress-serve --host 127.0.0.1 --port 8080 --threads 32 prism:app
 ```